 No one is free from the clutches of anxiety and depression

-Nor are they the result of a personal choice.
+Nor are they the result of personal choice.
 We don’t decide if we’re going to experience them.
-Emotional problems derive from fighting against life’s difficulties and trying to stay strong for too long.
+Both of these emotional problems are the result of fighting against life’s difficulties and trying to stay strong for too long.